cqframework/mct-ig/input/pagecontent/technical-requirements.md

 _Lack of terminology support for data access through FHIR APIs_

-At the time of this writing, vendor FHIR APIs do not typically provide support for value set-based filtering.
+As of spring of 2023, vendor FHIR APIs do not typically provide support for value-set-based filtering.
 Meaning that instead of being able to say, for example, "retrieve all encounters with a type in the value set 'Inpatient Encounter Codes'", systems retrieving data may need to expand the value set and request encounters for any code, as in "retrieve all encounters with a type code in the list ('123', '234', '345', '456')".
 There are numerous challenges associated with this, including the need to segment queries for large value sets.

 _Insufficient performance of data available through FHIR APIs_